Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 different colors on the display, it shows rainbows, customizable image sets with configurable durations and can warm your heart with a virtual fire.
-The games can be controlled by a PC keyboard but can be also be controlled by customizable touch pads when using the Multi Touch Bricklet.
+The games can be controlled by a PC keyboard but can be also be controlled by customizable touch pads when using the Multi Touch Bricklet or by Dual Button Bricklet.

 The kit name "Blinkenlights" is used in
 `hacker jargon <http://en.wikipedia.org/wiki/Blinkenlights>`__